Super Mario Party

 Sound Stage:

-This is a fun little game mode that features a rhythm based competitive mode.
+This is a fun little game mode that features a rhythm-based competitive mode.
 In this mode, players are pitted against one another for who has the best rhythm.
-With simple controls, usually boiled down to shaking the Joy-Con, the simplicity of the game can bring out the competition out of most players.
+With simple controls, usually boiled down to shaking the Joy-Con, the simplicity of the game can bring out the competition in most players.
 Since this mode is all about skill, and there is no luck involved, this is the perfect mode for competitive players who want to compete with their friends.

 River Rafting: